Find out how unregulated persons solicit financial products and services, and get tips to deal with them and protect yourself.

-- High-pressure sales tactics are used to persuade you to invest before you have the opportunity to think about the investment product or to conduct checks on the person offering it.
-Claims of a "once-in-a-lifetime opportunity" or a "limited time offer" are common.
+Persuasive tactics are used to get you to invest before you have the chance to think about the product or check on the person offering it.
+Claims of "once-in-a-lifetime opportunity" or a "limited offer" are the usual tactics.

-- The sales representatives will claim to have inside or confidential information that will generate a windfall from investing.
-There will usually be promises of high returns, "guaranteed" profits and quick gains.
-More often than not, these sales representatives are smooth-talkers who give the impression that they are very knowledgeable about investments.
+Sales representatives often claim to have inside information that will generate a windfall by investing with them.
+Beware of promises of high returns, "guaranteed" profits and quick gains.

 Deal only with regulated persons

 To protect your interest, deal only with representatives listed on MAS Register of Representatives.
-If the caller insists that he is authorized to operate in Singapore, ask for proof and conduct the following simple checks:
+If the caller insists that he is authorised to operate in Singapore, ask for proof and check with the following sources:

-A list of financial institutions regulated by the MAS to operate in Singapore can be found on the MAS Financial Institution Directory.
-After you have found the entity in the Directory, be sure to note what activities it is authorised to conduct in Singapore.
+- After you have found the entity in the Directory, check what activities it is authorised to conduct in Singapore.
 MAS only regulates persons with a presence in Singapore.

-Ensure that you do all necessary checks before dealing with any person offering financial products and services.
-Find out more about the firm, its track record and the background of the key people running the operation.
+Do all necessary checks before dealing with any person offering financial products and services.
+Ask about the firm, its track record and background of the people running the operation.
 Make it a point to meet with the representatives.